martabragotto/tp_sac/README.md

 CURRENT CONTROL

 To control the current a PI controller is designed to reach the value desired.
 At first, the desired value is determined by the user when calling the function.
-On command line the user need to write "current" followed by the value of the current desired in mAmpere.
+On command line the user need to write "current" followed by the value of the current desired in mA.
 Then the value is used by the controller to determine the dutycycle.

 According to the control scheme realised through simulink the following coefficients for the current PI has been found: